 Why Living Trusts Are Not Always The Best Estate Solution

-Buffington Law Firm’s trust dispute attorneys are frequently tasked with the job of solving problems involving California living trusts (also known as “revocable” living trusts).
+At Buffington Law Firm, trust dispute attorneys are frequently tasked with the job of solving problems involving California living trusts (also known as “revocable” living trusts).
 In recent decades trusts have become wildly popular in California such that trusts have largely replaced wills as the preferred method for transferring estates to the next generation.

 Attorneys often present trusts to clients as an undisputed superior method of estate planning.
 Sometimes this can be true.
 Trusts can be a quick and easy way to handle estates.
 But not always, for several reasons.

 1. Trusts Involve Costs Too, Even If They Avoid Probate.
 Most people believe that trusts are superior to wills because they “avoid probate.”
 It is true that trusts are designed to be administered by one or more successor-trustees after the original trustor (the person who created the trust and the estate) passes on.
 This can indeed avoid the need for probate, which costs money and takes time and usually must be handled by an attorney.

 However, trusts can entail legal costs too – sometimes higher costs than in a probate.
 Successor-trustees usually know very little about trust law, and they often find it necessary and advantageous to retain legal counsel.
 Not all families are blessed with siblings who harmoniously “get along” and the successor-trustee often feels the need to retain legal counsel if for no other reason than to avoid trouble and know how to go about distributing the assets and so forth.
 This legal counsel is generally paid out of the trust, i.e., by the beneficiaries.
 There is no guaranty that this is cheaper than a probate.